Clare Birgin

 Clare Birgin is an Australian diplomat who was the Ambassador to Serbia from May 2007 until June 2010.
-She had concurrent accreditation to Montenegro and the Former Yugoslav Republic of Macedonia, and Romania.
+She had concurrent accreditation to Montenegro, Macedonia and Romania.
 Birgin was also Ambassador to Hungary from 2004 until 2007.

 Damir Dokić was sentenced to jail time after threatening Birgin with a hand grenade “if she didn't stop negative articles about him from being published in Australia.”

-Birgin earned a Bachelor of Arts degree and a master's degree in international law from the Australian National University.
+Birgin earned a Bachelor of Arts degree and a master's degree in international law from the Australian National University, where she was a Visiting Fellow.